BlackEagle-AD/Perl-V-Python-Latency/README.md

 in the Fibonacci Sequence;
 of which 11 are Prime Numbers.

-It’s a good program because the size of the numbers rapidly geometrically increases but the output of the Fibonacci is only the a few dozen values.
-Perl’s overwhelming Python in speed of numerical calculations and capacity.
-But now I like Python, it’s some easy code, but I thought I’d be able to brag, but only to those who are programming language illiterate.
+It’s a good program because the size of the numbers rapidly geometrically increases but the output of the Fibonacci is only a few dozen values.
+Perl’s overwhelming Python in the speed of numerical calculations and capacity.
+But one just simply can't like Python in that it breaks in numeric calculations, sure it’s some easy kiddie in bypassing rules but fundamentally challenged.
 Perl gives a better shake, though once too thought so simple as to be lame by C++ or Assembly in turn.

+Perl is the better language, and my code (origin of the first web login and first web-based social site) has the lowest latency as I don't used overpacked libraries but wrote my own.